cube-soft/cube.pdf/Applications/Converter/Readme.md

 ## History

+* 2022-10-05 version 3.0.0
+    - Support Windows for ARM64.
+    - Add function to convert to black and white images.
+(PNG, BMP, TIFF)
+    - Add function to customize file extensions.
+    - Change JPEG quality from 75 to 85.
+    - Change downsampling method from None to Bicubic.
+    - Fix an error message when clicking the convert button with no input file specified.
+    - Update Ghostscript to 10.0.0.
 * 2022-07-12 version 2.0.2
     - Update iText to 7.2.3.
     - Fix to download and install the Visual C++ redistributable package as needed.